-- Turn your smartphone to silent mode. - Check your lighting -- not overly bright or too dark (get away from windows or add a lamp). - Check your sound; if problems, consider using a headset with an external microphone. - Check that your video-conferencing background is not distracting, especially movement. - Test internet connectivity power in your space. - Be proactive with solving any connectivity problems - - o turn off the computer camera and any other open applications to preserve bandwidth. - o ask housemates to stay off of the internet when you need to attend class. - o allow enough time before class to reboot your computer and try again. - o if possible, buy a wifi booster (generally \$20 to \$70). - o go to a hotspot nearby or to one of the 3 campuses if open. - Be proactive -- and quick -- with solving any access problems with school email, Self Service, Blackboard, and/or course material codes - - o School email (buccaneer email) issues -- register@atlantic.edu - o Self Service issues -- register@atlantic.edu - o Blackboard Learn issues -- onlinehelp@atlantic.edu or 1-800-617-2191 - Publisher/textbook code issues -- Click here to go to Atlantic Cape's technical support webpage - Email your professor that you are having a problem and what you are doing to solve it.
+- Turn your smartphone to silent mode. - Check your lighting; not overly bright or too dark (avoid windows or add a lamp). - Check your sound; if problems, consider using a headset with an external microphone. - Check that your video-conferencing background is not distracting, especially movement. - Test internet connectivity power in your space. - Be proactive with solving any connectivity problems - - o turn off any other open applications to preserve bandwidth. - o ask housemates to stay off of the internet when you need to attend class. - o allow enough time before class to reboot your computer and try again. - o if possible, buy a wifi booster (generally \$20 to \$70). - o go to a hotspot nearby or to one of the 3 campuses if open. - Be proactive -- and quick -- with solving any access problems - o School email (buccaneer email) issues -- register@atlanticcape.edu - o Self Service issues -- register@atlanticape.edu - o Blackboard Learn issues -- onlinehelp@atlanticcape.edu or 1-800-617-2191 - o Publisher/textbook code issues -- Visit Atlantic Cape's technical support webpage - o Email your professor about the problem and ways you are trying to solve it.